Presented by John Burnett and Andy Zavoina

 In today's economy customers need a banking relationship, but what will attract them to open a new account at your bank?
 How do you get their attention?
 Your Marketing Department will have several suggestions and Compliance needs to know how to make those ideas work to get the new customers while staying out of trouble with regulators.
 Should you consider a contest or a drawing?
 Perhaps a new account bonus will sweeten the deal?
 Maybe a sweepstakes or lottery will entice them?
 Are the rules different for an employee-only raffle that is used to build excitement and sales?

 As the pressure to attract new customers intensifies, bankers are often tempted to try new sales techniques to capture market share.
 Should your bank be on Facebook, or Twitter?
-It is easy to get on these social networking sites, however the legal and regulatory limits that are put on sales efforts can be tedious and confusing.
+It is easy to get on these social networking sites; however the legal and regulatory limits that are put on sales efforts can be tedious and confusing.
 Those limits apply to what you do with customers, and may apply to what you do with employees to promote different programs.
 What can and can't you do on these sites, and what controls need to be in place to keep everyone happy?

 Consider this scenario: To attract new customers to a newly opened branch, Marketing has proposed to pay higher interest rates on new money for one year.
 The offer will be the published rate plus 50 basis points.
 For a limited time a $100 bonus will be paid for direct deposits.
 A promotion will temporarily erase any transaction penalties and unlimited withdrawals will be allowed, and every new account will be entered into a drawing for a fabulous vacation trip.
 For the first time the bank will also advertise on Facebook and Twitter to get the word out and to get feedback from new customers.
 They'll be like testimonials.

-Compliance has to outline what will be required to get this campaign legal.
+Compliance has to outline what will be required to ensure this campaign is made legal.
 Marketing believes designing the campaign features was the hard part and compliance is just following a checklist.
 We know it is more than just a checklist, but let's start there.
 You will have to address Reg.
 DD disclosures, IRS reporting, and serious work on what could otherwise be an illegal lottery.
 You've been here, or you could be.
 You have to know how to handle this situation, and Marketing needs to understand the basic rules so that as a team, you can successfully bring in the customers needed to make this branch thrive from its opening day.

 Attend this BOL Learning Connect webinar to find out about: